Mothers of Plaza de Mayo: Gender and motherhood

 The Mothers of Plaza de Mayo politicised and gave new value to the traditional role of mothers.
 They used motherhood to frame their protest, demanding the rights inherent to their role: to conserve life.
 They protested not only what had been done to their children, but also to themselves as mothers by taking them away.
 The heart of the movement was always "women's feelings, mother's feelings", according to Hebe de Bonafini.
 She further stated that "it was the strength of women, of mothers, that kept us going."
 The women's identity as mothers did not restrict them from participating or making an impact in a masculinised political space.

 Their public protests contradicted the traditional, "private" domain of motherhood.
 By mobilising, they politicised their consciousness as women.
 They performed a conservative representation of motherhood, which avoided some controversy and helped attract the support of international media.
 They refuted the concept that to be taken seriously or to be successful, a movement either has to be gender-neutral, or masculine: femininity and motherhood was integral to the Mothers' protest.

+Mothers of Plaza de Mayo actively transformed traditional ideas of motherhood and gender into political identity and strategy, rather than acting solely on their shared experiences as grieving parents.
+The mothers converted their overlooked personal pain due to the disappearance of their children into a collective political claim about truth justice, and the public expression of this grief gave their protests strong moral authority in Argentine society.
+Their shared emotional bonds and their symbolic use if the public sphere played a significant role in their protests.
+The repeated marches in the Plaza de Mayo formed socially charged public spaces where memory, grief, and resistance were shared collectively, directly confronting state violence.
+Throughout the Neoliberal era, Madres prolonged the use of memory, public rituals and maternal symbolism to spread awareness and connect past state violence with the ongoing struggles that were faced for social justice in Argentina.
+Subsequently, expanding their activism beyond the dictatorship.
+Interviews were documented in the 1985 film, further illustrating how their public advocacy and collective awareness reshaped the understanding of maternal activism during the oppression.